offline-function-calling/sdk/docs/learn/multimodal-input.md

 ---
 title: Multimodal Input
 summary: And how you can use it with function calling
-order: 3
+order: 4
 ---

 ## What it is

 The multi-modal input capabilities of a model enable it to understand more than just text - you can use image, video, and audio files in the conversation as well.

-The Gemma 3 (27B parameter) model we used in the [previous](./hello-world.md) [tutorials](./structuring-and-scaling.md) supports adding image files to the conversation.
-This tutorial will go through using this capability together with function calling, with the example of a simple expense tracker.
+The Gemma 3 (27B parameter) model we used in [the](./hello-world.md) [previous](./structuring-and-scaling.md) [tutorials](./dynamic-function-generation.md) supports adding image files to the conversation.
+This tutorial will go through using this capability together with function calling, with the simple expense tracker we built in the [last tutorial](./dynamic-function-generation.md).

 Here's a peak at the conversation you'll be having by the end of this tutorial: